Shelter Endowment Fund

-Shelter for Today — Hope for Tomorrow was the theme of the DASF capital campaign that raised $2.2 million toward the construction of Denton’s Linda McNatt Animal Care & Adoption Center.
+Shelter for Today — Hope for Tomorrow was the theme of the Denton Animal Support Foundation capital campaign that raised $2.2 million toward the construction of Denton’s Linda McNatt Animal Care & Adoption Center.
 The immediate priority was shelter for today for the thousands of pets annually in need of help.
 The new state-of-the-art city shelter opened January 2015.

 The new priority is hope for tomorrow for all adoptable shelter pets to find good homes.

-In 2015, almost 5,000 abandoned and abused pets were compassionately sheltered and many were medically treated.
+In 2017, over 5,400 abandoned and abused pets were compassionately sheltered and many were medically treated.
 Due to professional shelter and vet staff, caring volunteers and successful DASF-funded programs, the live-release rate has reached over 90%.

 The Shelter Endowment Fund